Paid Undergraduate Internship Program FAQs

 7. What are the qualifications for the internship position?

-Preference is given to students who are juniors or seniors, currently enrolled and maintaining at least a 3.0 GPA (UF Cumulative), have never had a position in research, and have a strong or potential interest in research.
-Previous interns of this program are not eligible for a match.
+Preference is given to students who maintain at least a 3.0 GPA (UF Cumulative), have never had a position in research, and have a strong or potential interest in research.

 8. Can internships be completed after graduation?